OFFICE SURGERY CENTER

 - Pre-operative and post-operative recovery care

-As a patient of our ambulatory surgical center, you should observe some of the same precautions and preparations that all hospital patients undergo.
-This includes routine blood tests and a thorough medical history, which helps us make certain that you will not have any adverse reaction to anesthesia or surgery.
-We will usually have you avoid eating and drinking before the procedure, likely stopping at midnight of the surgery date.
+As a patient of our ambulatory surgical center, you will experience some of the same precautions and preparations that all hospital patients undergo.
+This includes routine blood tests and a thorough medical history, which helps us confirm that you will not have any adverse reaction to anesthesia or surgery.
+We will usually have you avoid eating and drinking before the procedure, likely stopping at midnight on the surgery date.
 We ask that you have an adult friend or family member drive you home after surgery.
 We also ask that you have this friend or relative come with you to the center to receive instructions and to spend a night after surgery with you.

 ADVANTAGES OF AN AAAA-CERTIFIED SURGERY CENTER

-Many surgeons and many patients tend to prefer ambulatory surgery centers for outpatient procedures for a number of reasons:
+Many surgeons and patients prefer ambulatory surgery centers for outpatient procedures for a number of reasons:

-- Safer option: The center is safer as to a hospital surgery and is extremely designed for comfort and convenience.
-The finely tuned level of care provided in the relaxed, already known surroundings makes your experience safer and less stressful.
+- Safer option: The center is safer than a hospital surgery and is specifically designed for comfort and convenience.
+The finely tuned level of care provided in the relaxed, already known surroundings makes your experience safer and much less stressful.

 - Convenience: There is much less administrative paperwork and “red tape” at a AAAA office surgical center compared to the admissions process at most hospitals.
-Patients also like the fact that they can leave a surgery center relatively quickly after their surgery, which translates into less time lost from work for your convenience.
+Patients also like the fact that they can leave a surgery center relatively quickly after their surgery, which translates into less time lost from work.